grails-samples/grails-website/README.markdown

 # Grails.org (including Wiki)

 This is the Grails project for [Grails.org](http://www.grails.org).
 Please fork and submit pull requests for any changes made, and don't forget to use the appropriate version of Grails as specified in [application.properties](https://github.com/grails-samples/grails-website/blob/master/application.properties).
+Alternatively, you can use the Grails wrapper script in the root of the project, `grailsw`.

 ## Quick Start

-Once you have cloned the repository and have the appropriate version of Grails on your path, you have everything you need to run and test the application.
-To try it out, simply run
+Once you have cloned the repository, you can immediately try it out with

-    grails run-app
+    ./grailsw -Dreindex=1 run-app

 Ignore the warnings about not finding the site-config.groovy files - they are expected.